sajjadjln/PosApplication/README.md

 1. password generating application
 2. pos application
 ## PosPassword
-this application has four options
+this application has four options.
-1.Creating a new card
+-Creating a new card
-2.Displaying a list of saved cards and generating 3.Editing card information
+-Displaying a list of saved cards and generating -Editing card information
-4.Removing a card from the file
+-Removing a card from the file
 ### Displaying a list of saved cards and generating
 converting all the save cards in the file to a list and displaying it to the console. also Generates a 6-digit password that expires within 5 minutes of generation and saves that password to a file.